casesandberg/reactcss/docs/docs/06-attaching-styles.md

 title: Attaching Styles

 ---
-To attach styles you use inline styles for html elements and spreads for custom components.
-You just map them to the name you used in the css for that element `this.styles().element`:
+Use inline styles to attach styles to html elements and spreads for custom components.
+Map the variable to the name used in the css for that element `this.styles().element`:
 ```
 render() {
   return (